AndCarrillo/docker-python-guide/README.md

 > **Module branch:** `module-01-containerize`

-Learn how to containerize a Python application using Docker with practical Flask and FastAPI examples.
+Learn how to containerize a simple Python Flask application using Docker.
+This module focuses on the fundamentals of containerization.

 ## Prerequisites